-Build a shortlist from how you will actually use the car.
+Build a shortlist from how you will actually use the car in India.

 Open these next, in this order.